sockcymbal/enhanced-llm-reasoning-tree-of-thoughts/README.md

-# 🌳 LLM Enhanced Reasoning v1: Tree of Thoughts + Self Criticism + Retrospection 🧠
+# 🌳 LLM Enhanced Reasoning v1: Multi-Persona Tree of Thoughts + Self Criticism + Retrospection 🧠

 This repo will serve as a collection of remixed/enhanced reasoning prompting techniques related to Tree of Thoughts reasoning that I've found useful to start with, then stylize, then iterate

 ### Context
-The intention is to create a dynamic, adaptive, and iterative reasoning/error correction "stack" using a prompt sequence that combines Tree of Thoughts + Self Criticism + Retrospection.
+The intention is to create a dynamic, adaptive, and iterative reasoning/error correction "stack" using a prompt sequence that combines multiple simulated personas reasoning through a Tree of Thoughts + Self Criticism + Retrospection reasoning process.
 This can be thought of as an evolving general purpose LLM reasoning technique that can be used as part of a well-rounded hallucination mitigation repertoire, and I've had good success with it recently.

 ### 🎶 Reasoning Rhythm
 - Brainstorm